cpraveen/numa/homotopy.md

 $h$ is called a homotopy that connects the two functions $f$ and $g$.
 :::

+The simplest example is the linear interpolation between the two problems, which we discussed above.

 :::{prf:example}
 For any $x_0 \in X$ define